-- 1. Check if the subject meets age criterion at the last day of the reporting year. - a.
+- 1. Check if the subject meets age criterion at the last day of the reporting year.3 - a.
 If subject is >=18, then proceed to next step. - b.
 If age criterion is not met or there are missing or invalid field codes (e.g., date of birth), then STOP processing.
-This subject does not get counted. - 2.
-Check if subject is continuously enrolled for the reporting year (12 months) with a single gap of no more than 31 days (one month gap for programs that determine eligibility on a monthly basis): - a.
+This subject is not counted in the denominator. - 2.
+Check if subject is continuously enrolled for the reporting year (12 months) with a single gap of no more than 31 days (one month gap for programs that determine eligibility on a monthly basis):4 - a.
 If subject meets continuous enrollment criterion, then proceed to next step. - b.
 If subject does not meet enrollment criterion, then STOP processing.
-This subject does not get counted. - 3.
+This subject is not counted in the denominator. - 3.
 Check if subject is eligible for exclusion from the denominator because the subject is completely edentulous based on meeting criteria in (a) below in the reporting year or in the three years prior to the reporting year: - a.
-Subject has complete dentures: - i.
-[CDT code] = [D5110 or D5130 or D5810 or D5410 or D5512 or D5710 or D5730 or D5750 or D6110 or D6114 or D6119]
+Subject has complete dentures: - [CDT code] = [D5110 or D5130 or D5810 or D5410 or D5512 or D5710 or D5730 or D5750 or D6110 or D6114 or D6119]